"21K School + Stride family academic support team lead takes up 3 misconceptions about online schooling."Click to Know More

 There would be both formative and summative assessments, conducted online for Grades 1 to 8.
 There are no formal assessments in early years (Nursery to Kindergarten).
 Grade 10-12 assessments of NIOS, Cambridge and Edexcel are pen and paper based at an examination centre approved by the respective Board.
 American Curriculum has online exams for High School Diploma.
 Parents may please note that India does not offer equivalence to Online Exams at Secondary and Senior Secondary level, but it is accepted in the USA and many other countries.
 Please speak to our Admission Advisor for more clarity or check with specific requirements in your country.

 Who will supervise the students during exams at home?
 What if the students copy the answers from the internet?

-Students take Examinations based on conceptual understanding and application of knowledge, and this reduces the instances of plagiarism or copying.
-We would also have video-based oral assessments and AI-driven assessments to measure the depth of understanding and learning.
+Students take assessments based on conceptual understanding and application of knowledge, and this reduces the instances of plagiarism or copying.
+We would also have video-based oral and AI-driven assessments to measure the depth of understanding and learning.
 Further, we plan to integrate tools that check plagiarism and identify content copied from sources on the internet.

 Will there be writing work?

 Yes, students will have extensive written work, depending on their grade, and it is part of the learning plan.
 Not all written works are marked by facilitators.
 Parents can capture images from mobile and upload them on the learning platform for evaluation/feedback.